 Serving Clients throughout Massachusetts & Rhode Island Since 1999

 Being accused of a crime involving homicide is one of the most serious crimes you can face.
 These crimes vary in degree and nature but all of them put you at risk for life-changing consequences such as lengthy prison terms, fines, probation, a felony record, the loss of your reputation, damage to your personal and social relationships, the loss of your livelihood and ability to support your family, and difficulties finding employment, housing, and more once you have returned to society.

 In the face of such high stakes, you need an attorney who is dedicated, skilled, who commands the respect of his peers, and who has proven himself in the past with a track record of positive results.
-You will find all those qualifications at the Law Office of Frank D. Camera.
-Our criminal defense lawyer has more than 20 years of experience defending clients against all types of criminal charges in state and federal courts with superior results.
+You will find all those qualifications at the Law Office of Frank D. Camera and Associates, P.C.
+Our criminal defense lawyer in Bristol County has more than 25 years of experience defending clients against all types of criminal charges in state and federal courts with superior results.
 He has focused much of his career on defending individuals accused of homicides ranging from vehicular homicide to first-degree murder.